 Self-knowledge is a beautiful thing.
 I identify as a night person, yes this is true.
 But, I realised that, after putting my toddler to bed in the evenings, I’m often totally knackered!
 All my good intentions go out the window.
 So I figured I’d try things the other way – get my self-care done in the morning, before it gets thwarted by the events and energy depreciation of the day.

-These days I’m up at 5:30am.
+These days I’m up at 5am.
 The order of the events that follow is determined by what can still be done with my son present, should he wake up earlier than usual.
-I do however save reading for before bed, as this feels like an indulgent pleasure.
+I do however save reading paper books for before bed, as this feels like an indulgent pleasure.

 The power of positive reinforcement!

 Tracking my habits makes me feel good about my consistency and also, shames me from missing a day.
 I have a simple table I’ve drawn in my diary.
 Days in the leftmost column and the different habits I’m tracking across the top.
 I include these self-care activities, as well as other things I want to track, such as relationships.
 I note when I meet up with friends or have long calls with my long-distance besties.
 That way I can see who I haven’t checked in with in a long time.

 All of the above planning activities are made possible by some handy tools that include:

 - Law of Attraction planner (I also loved using the Best Self journal) – great for chunking down big goals into monthly, weekly and daily tasks.
 With prompts and space for reflection, celebration and all that “touchy-feely” stuff that’s often overlooked but so important!

 May 2020 update: I’m in the middle of using a Full Focus Planner and I’m in love!
 I’m such a planner junkie, lol!

 - A big piece of paper (often I use an A3 layout pad) and pencils/pens.

 - Google Sheets – once I’ve figured out my plans on paper, I digitise them for easy sharing and also so they can be easily edited and never be lost.